Nikon D5300 vs Sony A7 III

 Travel and landscape photographers will find it useful that the D5300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the D5300 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D5300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5300 was succeeded by the Nikon D5500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D5300 and A7 III can be found, respectively, in the Nikon D5300 Manual (free pdf) or the online Sony A7 III Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D5300 and the Sony A7 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.